konomu/konomu.github.io/_posts/2024-07-20-wa-ga-basics.md

 # <a name="topicalization" style="text-decoration: none; pointer-events: none;">Topicalization

-All kinds of words may become a topic in Japanese.
-When は marks some word in Japanese, we say that the word has been topicalized.
+All kinds of words and phrases can become topics in Japanese.
+When は marks some word, we say that the word has been topicalized.
 That is, it has been made into a topic through the process of **topicalization**.
 After some part of the sentence is topicalized, it will usually appear at the front of the sentence.

 It is very common for は to topicalize a **subject**.
 This is where the confusion between は and が comes from.
 When a subject is marked by は, this does **not** mean it has ceased to be a subject. **It is both a topic and subject at the same time**.